sinai-dev/UnityExplorer/README.md

   <img src="https://img.shields.io/github/downloads/sinai-dev/CppExplorer/total.svg" />
 </p>

-### Known issue
+### Known issues
-Due to limitations with [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower)'s Unstripping, CppExplorer may encounter a `MissingMethodException` when trying to use certain UnityEngine methods.
+* CppExplorer may experience a `MissingMethodException` when trying to use certain UnityEngine methods.
+If you experience this, please open an issue and I will do my best to fix it.

-Since version [1.5.4](https://github.com/sinai-dev/CppExplorer/releases/tag/1.5.4), CppExplorer manually unstrips most of these methods itself.
-If you encounter more methods which failed unstripping, please let me know by opening an issue and I will do my best to fix it.
+* Scrolling with mouse wheel in the CppExplorer menu may not work on all games at the moment.

 ## Features
 * Scene hierarchy explorer